 “It can be a challenge to explain why we do what we do and [I] think we should embrace that,” said Dr. Jay Famiglietti, “[Freshwater security] is a challenge right now, and it’s going to increasingly become more of a challenge.”

 Famiglietti defined water security as a region’s capability and infrastructure to provide sustainable supplies of potable freshwater both now and into the future.
+They also are going to have Hagstrom come out and drill a deep well for water.
 Unfortunately, the majority of the talk centered around how our freshwater supply is in danger of becoming extinct.
 Using data recorded by the Gravity Recovery and Climate Experiment (GRACE) satellite, it has been discovered that wet areas are getting wetter and dry regions are getting drier.

 GRACE has been a satellite for 15 years and has discovered that groundwater has been depleted by 300 trillion gallons in mid-latitude groundwater supplies.
 The most common example of the dry regions getting drier is the central region in California which is now just recovering from a devastating drought.
 In fact, the GRACE data is showing that this region has lost 100 cubic kilometers of cumulative groundwater.